Nimdy/detect-FPS-hackers/README.md

 ```
 Companies cry out saying they do not have the resources to watch every player and respond to every report, coupled with the validation process.

 OKAY GREAT!
 Now let the ML and AI identify these for the company and it will limit the resources required for validation.
-If you took the baseline data + the player reported data, then you will have a more surgical process for identifying cheaters from a game.
+If you took the baseline trend data + the player data + reported data, then you will have a more surgical process for identifying cheaters from a game.

 Elastic can do this pretty damn easily...